 occupying the same nest year upon year.

 Both adult gannets fetch food for their chicks, taking it in turns to go on fishing trips, that can last a whole day.
-Disgorging a meal of regurgitated herring mackeral and sandeel on their return.
-Chick naked but soon covered in a fluffy down, later replaced by dark brown feathers, until reach maturity when the feathers are white.
-You may be lucky enough to see gannets diving torpedo like for food, folding in their wings at the last moment, diving from 10 to 300 feet. .
+Disgorging a meal of regurgitated herring, mackerel, and sandeel on their return.
+Chick is born naked but soon is covered in a fluffy down, later replaced by dark brown feathers, until maturity when the feathers become white.
+You may be lucky enough to see gannets diving torpedo like for food, folding in their wings at the last moment, diving from 10 to 300 feet.
+Did you know that dives from a height of 30m are not uncommon, and that the gannet has special air sacs that cushion the impact on hitting the water?

 of the breeding season are unforgettable.